Tour Guide

 Richard Rooney Gallery

-As with the other two galleries, the Richard Rooney Gallery exhibits a variety of arts & heritage exhibitions relating to the mandate of the Jasper Centre.
-The shows change every two months and feature local and regional artists, photographers and other related topics and exhibits.
+Like the other two galleries in the Jasper Centre, the Richard Rooney Gallery showcases a rotating selection of arts and heritage exhibitions that reflect the Centre’s mission.
+Exhibits change every two months and feature work by local and regional artists, photographers, and other creators, as well as displays on cultural and historical themes.

-Our mandate is to provide a space that serves as a hub to promote diversity and inclusivity to all marginalized people, groups and organizations.
+Our mandate is to provide a welcoming space that serves to promote diversity and inclusivity, supporting marginalized individuals, groups, and organizations through art and heritage.

 Eva Small Pocket Gallery